-The complaint officer (Chief Operating Officer) is responsible for coordinating federal regulations concerning sexual harassment.
+The complaint officer (Director of Human Resources) is responsible for coordinating federal regulations concerning sexual harassment.
 The complaint officer shall be a neutral party having had no involvement in the complaint presented.

 Step I

 Any complaint shall be presented in writing or orally to the complaint officer.
 If complaint is submitted in writing, it should include the specific nature of the harassment and corresponding dates and also include the name, address and phone number of the complainant.